hims1911/nmap-rest-api/README.md

 Feel free to fork and extend this project.
 Ideal contributions:
 - Swap Nmap for RustScan backend
+- Retry Logic for Failure and Timeout Handling
 - Add scan scheduling and notification hooks
 - Scale scan workers horizontally via queue coordination